-Achieving Greater Accuracy Without Greater Effort
+Achieving Profitability Analysis Accuracy without Greater Effort

-Reading through various discussion forums on the internet suggests that many finance folk are frustrated at the lack of progress that they have made in improving the accuracy of their allocations and profitability analysis.
+Reading through various discussion forums on the internet suggests that many finance folk are frustrated at the lack of progress that they have made in improving the accuracy of their allocations and customer profitability analysis.
 Sometimes their peers discourage them from even trying, and I must admit I can understand why.
 The more I think about it, the more I am convinced that profitability analytics will not really advance until we tackle the root causes that are holding them back.
 To my mind, that means:

 - Using more appropriate drivers

 - Implementing systems that cope with big data volumes

 1. Accessing and using non-financial drivers from transaction systems and databases

 The first thing that finance teams need in order to start improving profitability analysis is the ability to quickly access and use non-financial drivers from other transaction systems and databases.
 Achieving that is not so easy if all the information resides in different silo-ed databases, so it’s understandable why drivers such as revenue and headcount, which are already in enterprise planning and budgeting solutions, tend to be used most often.
 But the easy access to data that comes with cloud-based solutions makes it possible to use more appropriate drivers that better reflect the cause-and-effect relationship between a particular indirect expense and the subsidiary or product group it is being allocated to.

 2. Migrating to a solution that enables your front line people to build and maintain business rules themselves without outside help